Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 77 **Good things ahead!**
-- DAY: Sunday, i woke up and went to church, talked to Mom, Dad and sis, went...
+- DAY: Sunday, i woke up and went to church, talked to Mom, Dad and sis, went to the library from 1-8p7 hours doing 540 :(...
 Had a productive day!

 asking for the grace to see all the 90% good that i am doing and not care for 10% that evil pushes on me.